Why Snapdocs closed the books on Brex, Expensify, and Bill.com

 The problem

-Snapdocs’ finance team was struggling with fragmentation when it came to expense management.
-“We were looking for a way to streamline our AP and reimbursement items,” says Accounting Associate Fahem Islam, who runs AP, month-end close, and payroll at Snapdocs.
-“Previously with Brex and Expensify, we had to do a lot of manual syncing on our end.”
+"We were looking for a way to streamline our AP and reimbursement items," says Fahem Islam, who runs AP, month-end close, and payroll at Snapdocs.
+"Previously with Brex and Expensify, we had to do a lot of manual syncing on our end."

-“We didn’t have a streamlined approval process for employee spending, and it wasn’t always easy to get the correct people to approve necessary expenses,” says Fahem.
-That led to a constant backlog, which was stressful and time-consuming for the finance and accounting team.
+The approval problem compounded it.
+Without a centralized control layer, routing expenses to the right approvers required constant improvisation — and produced a persistent backlog.
+"We didn't have a streamlined approval process for employee spending, and it wasn't always easy to get the correct people to approve necessary expenses," says Fahem.
+For a lean team already running at capacity, that backlog had nowhere to go.

 The solution